tiagoantao/virtual-core/README.rst

 - Interative Compute server (a place for users to login)
 - SLURM head node
 - SLURM node

+There is a focus on bioinformatics, but the infrastructure can be used for other applications.

 Base images
 -----------